Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-Once a account is blacklisted no further action is allowed on it
+Once a account is blacklisted no further action is allowed on it.

 #### quorumPermission.assignAdminRole
-This api can be executed by network admin to add a new account as network admin or change the org admin account for a organization
+This api can be executed by the network admin to add a new account as network admin or change the org admin account for an organization.
-* Input: org id to which the account belongs, account id, role id (it can be either org admin role or network admin role)
+* Input: organization id to which the account belongs, account id, role id (it can be either org admin role or network admin role)
 * Output: Status of the operation
 * Example:
 ```